Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Concluding Remarks

+This result indicates that the de Donder–Weyl function does not, in general, constitute a conserved quantity.
+It is worth noting, however, that by employing the standard definition of the energy-momentum tensor and Eqs. (\ref{MultiMomentumDef}) and (\ref{LegendreTrans2}), one can relate the divergence of this tensor to the explicit derivative of the de Donder–Weyl function.
+This relation generalizes the identity between the total and explicit time derivatives of constants of motion from classical mechanics and indicates that when the de Donder–Weyl function lacks explicit dependence on space-time coordinates, the columns of the energy-momentum tensor constitute conserved currents.
+This observation was extended by Struckmeier and Redelbach, who derived a generalized form of Noether’s theorem and showed the fundamental role of the de Donder–Weyl function in the identification of conserved quantities associated with symmetries of the system \cite{JS2008}.

+Although the de Donder–Weyl function is not, strictly speaking, a conserved quantity, Eq. (\ref{EstrucAlg}) does suggest identifying the bilinear, antisymmetric operator

-with $V_{\mu}$ a vector to be determined, as the Poisson bracket of variables $A$ and $B$ with respect to the canonical variables of the field.
-The introduction of $V_{\mu}$ is imperative to guarantee not only the scalar condition of the proposal but also the fulfillment of Jacobi identity by it.
-In this way, it is remarkable that our proposal for a Lorentz-covariant Poisson bracket has a similar algebraic structure to those of Marsden et al., of von Hippel and Wohlfarth, and of Struckmeier and Redelbach \cite{JM1986,VG2006,JS2008}; however, it stands out due to the fact that it is constructed with respect to the canonical variables of the fields, not with respect to the fields themselves and their corresponding multisymplectic momenta.
+where $V_{\mu}$ denotes a vector in momentum space that has not yet been specified, with the Poisson bracket of variables $F$ and $G$ with respect to the canonical variables of the electromagnetic field.
+The introduction of $V_{\mu}$ is crucial, since it ensures both the Lorentz-invariant character of the proposal and the fulfillment of the Jacobi identity.
+Certainly, the proposed bracket possesses the same basic algebraic structure as those previously mentioned, but differs in that it is constructed in terms of the canonical variables of the fields rather than the fields themselves and their corresponding multisymplectic momenta.
+A more detailed analysis, based on the relation established in Eq. (\ref{ConnectionLtoMHF}), suggests that one might expand $A_{\mu}$ and $\theta_{\mu\nu}$ into normal modes of oscillation and employ this decomposition to recast Eq. (\ref{ParentesisMarsden}) in the form of Eq. (\ref{Poisson}).
+Doing so, however, would require assigning a definite expression to $V_{\mu}$, whose explicit form remains unknown at this stage.

-The proposal in Eq. (\ref{Poisson}) subsequently calls for the promotion of vector $\pi_{\nu}=\pi_{\mu\nu}V^{\mu}$ as the conjugate momentum of $q_{\mu}$, since their Poisson bracket,
+The proposal in Eq. (\ref{Poisson}) subsequently calls for the promotion of vector $\pi_{\nu}=\pi_{\mu\nu}V^{\mu}$ as the conjugate momentum associated with $q_{\mu}$, since their Poisson bracket,